spaconference/spa-website/rachel-davies.md

 ## Bio

 Rachel Davies is a world-renowned expert in Agile approaches to software development, especially Extreme Programming (XP) and an author of the first book on Agile Coaching .
 In 30 years, she’s seen programming languages and design methodologies come and go.
-Her current role is as a senior software engineer developing JavaScript micro-services at Tes Global, a digital education.
+Her current role is as a senior software engineer developing JavaScript micro-services at Tes Global, a digital education company that aims to develop products and services that will make the greatest difference in global education.